Machine Learning vs LLM: Differences, Applications & Impact

 Also mention that the speed at which AI models respond, known as latency, is critical in user-facing applications.

-The Turing Test and LLMs Consciousness
+The Turing Test and LLM Consciousness

 Alan Turing (statue in Manchester)